sboily/wazo-agentd-web/README.md

 Please don't forget to update the value for the host and username/password in the js/xivo.js !

 Warning: Docker don't run on xivo server for the moment !
+Use a recent ubuntu distro for example.

 To run with docker :